bitrise-io/devcenter/_articles/reviews/bitrise-cli-intro.md

 published: false

 ---
 Bitrise is a [collection of tools](https://devcenter.bitrise.io/tools/bitrise-tools/) and [services](https://www.bitrise.io) to help you with the development and automation of your software projects, with a main focus on mobile apps.
-Most of our DevCenter describes things related to [bitrise.io](https://www.bitrise.io), the hosted automation service, however, the heart of Bitrise is the [open source Bitrise CLI / runner](https://github.com/bitrise-io/bitrise), which is responsible for interpreting and executing the build configuration.
+Most of our DevCenter describes functionalities related to [bitrise.io](https://www.bitrise.io), the hosted automation service, however, the heart of Bitrise is the [open source Bitrise CLI / runner](https://github.com/bitrise-io/bitrise), which is responsible for interpreting and executing the build configuration.

 ## Bitrise CLI - the open source, offline, automation runner